California Apartment Accident Lawyers

 • Improper snow and ice removal

 Landlords and property managers have to address any known risks and fix reported issues promptly.
-Failure to do so increases the risk of injuries from slips and falls, like back trauma and concussions.
+Failure to do so increases the risk of injuries from slips and falls, such as back trauma and concussions.

 Swimming Pool Accidents